PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

     .. attribute:: email

-        **Optional** ``string`` If the :term:`application` identifies :term:`user` via his email - it is possible to pass this value using this option.
-This will let the Audience Manager better identify :term:`users<user>` across devices (laptop, phone) and sessions.
+        **Optional** ``string`` If the :term:`application` identifies :term:`user` via his email - it is possible to pass this value using this parameter.
+This will let the Audience Manager better identify :term:`users<user>` across devices
+        (laptop, phone) and sessions.

         Example::